-I am a firm believer in the idea, to paraphrase many others, “Premature optimization is evil”.
+We are firm believers in the idea, to paraphrase many others, “Premature optimization is evil”.
 Therefore, it would be unwise to initiate performance oriented changes based only on the assumption that performance can and must be improved by such an implementation.
 Performance improvements should only be made after application profiling indicates such a need, and more importantly where, a performance issue exists.
 It can then be determined whether and what changes can improve the problem.

 Design, on the other hand, is a primary.
 Always strive for elegant and logical object oriented architectures and design.
 Developing in this manner will make all future changes smoother and will make performance enhancement easier as well when those improvements are needed.
 Performance improvements are also sometimes “free”, when a library, CPU, or other tool is itself improved.
 Good design will make it more likely that these external improvements have a significant effect on your application.

-Specific technologies and frameworks come and go but I believe good OO is eternal and is the main skill needed for a good Java developer.
+Specific technologies and frameworks come and go but we believe good object-oriented design is permanent and is the main skill needed for a good Java developer.

 David holds BS and MS degrees in Civil Engineering from Carnegie Mellon and an MS in Computer Science from New York Institute of Technology.
-While at Carnegie Mellon, David spent a year studying at Ecole Polytechnique Federale de Lausanne, in Lausanne, Switzerland.
-He also attended the renowned Bronx High School of Science, where he was a member of the National Honor Society (ARISTA).
+While at Carnegie Mellon, he spent a year studying at Ecole Polytechnique Federale de Lausanne, in Lausanne, Switzerland.
+David also attended the renowned Bronx High School of Science, where he was a member of the National Honor Society (ARISTA).